-It happens when you take the time to understand and take on their thoughts, feelings and motivations as your own; it happens through empathy.
+It happens when you take the time to understand and address their thoughts, feelings, and motivations as your own; it happens through empathy.

 "Empathy is about entering the conversation that is already going on in a person’s heart." – Aaron Orendorff

 There are a variety of techniques you can use to develop this kind of empathy for your users.
 One tool that can help you empathize with your audience and enter this conversation is empathy mapping.

 What Is Empathy Mapping?

 Empathy mapping is an effective way to tap into the head and heart of your desired audience.

 It’s a workshop activity that takes your team from simply knowing your audience to understanding and identifying with them.
 It also creates alignment on user needs, goals, and pain points, and bridges the gap between an audience’s personas and the content you create.

 Here’s how it works: The empathy mapping process allows you and your team to examine your target user's greatest motivations, desires, and hurdles when it comes to your business or product, in turn, allowing you to make meaningful content and design decisions.

 When created correctly, empathy maps serve as an excellent, lean user persona.